top of page

 We only know a very small part of the ocean

-So, we are going to briefly cover the environment as concerns us.
+So, we will briefly cover the environment as it concerns us.

-What factors do you think we have to take into consideration and how do they affect us?
+What factors must we consider, and how do they affect us?

 • Currents